 11.5 Mutual or Commingled Fund Exceptions to Guidelines.
 The Board recognizes that (i) mutual funds and other types of commingled investment vehicles can provide, under some circumstances, lower costs and better diversification than can be obtained with a separately managed fund pursuing the same investment objectives and (ii) such funds cannot customize their investment policies to conform to the guidelines set out herein.
-In such cases, the policies of such funds shall supersede these guidelines and are exempt from the policies and restrictions specified herein.
+In such cases, unless OST, after consultation with the Board or the Board’s consultant determines otherwise, the policies of such funds shall supersede these guidelines and are exempt from the policies and restrictions specified herein.

 Originally adopted January 18, 1982